unstoppabledomains/docs/src/guides/resolve-zil-domain.md

 ![Example without BTC address](../.gitbook/assets/screen-shot-2021-01-26-at-10.53.37-pm.png)

 We will need to display errors in 2 functions: `resolve` and `displayResolution`.
-For simplicity below you can find how both function should look after all the updates.
+For simplicity below you can find how both functions should look after all the updates.
 #### Resolve function

 ##### index.js